cerspense/ComfyUI_cspnodes/README.md

   - And so on...

 This node is useful for creating slower-changing values from rapidly incrementing inputs, which can be helpful in various animation and procedural generation scenarios.
 The offset parameter allows for further customization of the output range.

+## DepthToNormalMap

+This node converts depth maps to normal maps, with options to control intensity and axis flipping.

+### Parameters:
+- `depth_maps` (IMAGE): Input depth map image(s).
+- `normal_intensity` (FLOAT, default: 14.0, range: 0.01 to 100.0): Intensity of the normal map effect.
+Note that the actual intensity is 10 times this value internally.
+- `flip_x` (BOOLEAN, default: True): Whether to flip the X-axis of the normal map.
+- `flip_y` (BOOLEAN, default: False): Whether to flip the Y-axis of the normal map.

+### Output:
+- (IMAGE): The generated normal map(s).

+### Behavior:
+This node takes depth map images as input and converts them to normal maps.
+The conversion process involves calculating gradients in the X and Y directions, then using these to create a 3D normal vector for each pixel.
+The `normal_intensity` parameter controls the strength of the effect, with higher values resulting in more pronounced normal maps.
+The `flip_x` and `flip_y` options allow for adjusting the orientation of the normal map to match different coordinate systems or depth map conventions.

+Note that the actual intensity applied is 10 times the input `normal_intensity` value, allowing for a wide range of effect strengths.
+The node can handle batches of images, processing multiple depth maps in a single operation.